Muzietto/webpack-tests/workshop-webpack-build/README.md

 ## Experiments in webpack.config.js

+- observe main.js - our code is at the end of the file

-- shift mode to 'production' (smaller file, but still no minification)
+- shift mode to 'production' (smaller main.js file, but still no minification)

 - set devtools: 'inline-source-maps'; observe main.js & check index.js in Chrome devtools